Reach

 Reach is not a clinical service but is delivered by experienced colleagues who specialise in mental health.
 Our team has various specialisms, including:

-- working with dual diagnosis of drugs and alcohol and severe mental illness
+• working with dual diagnosis of drugs and alcohol and severe mental illness

-- working to reach all communities
+• working to reach all communities

-- In addition, our team includes people who work to coproduce and engage with the people we are supporting in client involvement work
+• working to coproduce and engage with the people we are supporting in client involvement work

 Who is this service for?

-- diagnosed with a serious mental illness (SMI)
+• diagnosed with a serious mental illness (SMI)

-- hoping to be involved in community activities
+• hoping to be involved in community activities

-Currently on a waiting list or currently accessing secondary mental health services including Community Mental Health Teams (CMHT) and Early Intervention in Psychosis (EIP)
+• currently on a waiting list or currently accessing secondary mental health services including Community Mental Health Teams (CMHT) and Early Intervention in Psychosis (EIP)

 How do I refer into this service?